Generic Name: brentuximab (bren-TUX-i-mab)

 - Infusion-related reactions have occurred with the use of Adcetris.
 Your health care provider will monitor you for these reactions while you receive Adcetris.
 If you have experienced an infusion-related reaction before, you should receive certain other medicines (acetaminophen, an antihistamine, a corticosteroid) before you receive your dose of Adcetris.
 Contact your doctor right away if you experience breathing problems (eg, shortness of breath), chills, cough, fever, itching, nausea, or rash while you receive Adcetris or within 24 hours of the infusion.
 Discuss any questions or concerns with your doctor.

 - Adcetris may lower the ability of your body to fight infection.
+Sometimes, serious and sometimes fatal infections have happened with Adcetris.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Adcetris may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.